arash691/spring-core-tutorial/README.md

 This means that the application code does not have to worry about the underlying infrastructure or the details of how it is deployed and managed, as Kubernetes takes care of these concerns through the use of IoC.

-## IoC and the separation of concerns between the framework and the application
+## IoC and Separating Concerns in Frameworks and Applications

 The framework is a general-purpose software platform that provides a set of services and functionalities, while the application is a specific software system that is built using the framework to address a specific business problem.
 The framework is responsible for managing the dependencies and interactions between the components of the application, while the application is responsible for implementing the specific business logic or use cases.